confest2024/confest2024.github.io/index.md

 ### Conference
-Welcome to CONFEST 2024!
+<p align="justify">Welcome to CONFEST 2024!
 Join us for a dynamic gathering of ideas and innovation, featuring three renowned conferences: CONCUR, FORMATS, and QEST, organized into two engaging tracks: QEST/FORMATS and CONCUR.
 Designed to cover a broad spectrum of computing research and interests, CONFEST 2024 goes beyond just conferences.
-Participate in our high-value workshops for in-depth learning and practical experience.
-Whether you're deepening your expertise or expanding your professional network, CONFEST 2024 is the place to be!
+Participate in our exciting array of co-located workshops that complement the main conference programs.
+Whether you are learning about exciting advances in concurrency theory and quantitative evaluation of systems or expanding your research network, CONFEST 2024 is the place to be!</p>

 ### Date

 The 2024 event will happen Sep 9 - 13 at Best Western Plus Village Park Inn.